mildwonkey/ministack/README.md

 # Ministack

-This was done for fun!
-I don't recommend anyone use this!
-Exclamation!!!

 This is an as-minimal-as-it-gets Vault and Consul setup using Terraform.
-This is useful mainly as a demonstration or for local experimentation.
 There are many, many better ways to do this.

+The configuration in this repository works, but is: insecure, not scalable, and only intended for local development.
+The code is being used as an example in my [HashiConfEU talk](https://hashiconfeu.hashicorp.com/speakers/kristin-laemmert).